BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 - DC 15 for levels 13-15
 - DC 16 for levels 16-20

+The notation "Recharge X- Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
+At the start of each of the monster's turns, roll a d6.
+If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
+The ability also recharges when the monster finishes a short or long rest.
+For the Giant Spider, that means you roll a d6 and if it comes up with 5 or 6, then it can use the web attack again.

 ### Giant Badger

 Strength: 13, Dexterity: 10, Constitution: 15, AC: 10, Movement Speed: 9